Wendy Williams Spills Out Of Tight Dress In NYC

 Recently, Wendy opened up about her tough year amid ending her marriage to longtime love, Kevin Hunter Sr. Williams revealed that her husband not only had an affair, but also fathered a child with his mistress.

 “Kevin had a major indiscretion that he will have to deal with for the rest of his life.
 An indiscretion that I will not deal with.
 He will always be my family, because we have a 19-year-old son, and we were together for 25 years and married for 21.
 But there was no vacillating.
 I’m out.
-That’s all I can say,” Wendy told The New York Times Magazine in a recent interview of her husband’s cheating.
+That’s all I can say,” Wendy said of her husband’s cheating in a recent interview with The New York Times Magazine.

-Last month, Wendy also spoke to Andy Cohen about her husband’s infidelity, revealing that she knew she would have to talk about it eventually being the public figure that she is.
+Last month, Wendy also spoke to Andy Cohen about her husband’s infidelity, revealing that she knew she would have to talk about it eventually, being the public figure that she is.

 “I knew that I would [have to address it] but I had to get my ducks in a row.
 I knew a lot of things for years, but my son was at home.
-It wasn’t fair to him,” Wendy Williams told Cohen of her marriage troubles with Hunter during an interview earlier this summer.
+It wasn’t fair to him,” Wendy Williams told Cohen of her marriage troubles with Hunter during a YouTube interview earlier this summer.